-The “zero-tolerance” DUI hearing by law has to take place by telephone or in-person.
-Ever since COVID, the DMV was ordered not to have in-person hearing and moved all hearings to “by telephone”.
-The hearing is between you and the DMV.
-The DMV in this situation is accusing you of the “minor DUI” and at the same time is deciding the facts and applies the law to this facts.
-Because of that, those hearing are hard to win and you will need the help of Los Angles DUI Attorney to win at this hearing.
-At the hearing, you don’t have to produce any evidence – because the DMV has the burden to prove that:
+The “zero-tolerance” DUI hearing by law used to take place by telephone or in person.
+However, ever since COVID, the DMV was ordered not to have in-person hearings and moved all hearings to “by telephone”.
+Usually, there are no witnesses in the DMV because the evidence of violation is presented by police reports and other documents prepared by the police.
+This procedure used by the DMV is unfair because the DMV is accusing you of a “minor DUI” and at the same time is deciding the facts and applying the law to these facts.
+Because DMV is accuser and the judge, APS hearings are hard to win and you will need the help of a Los Angles DUI Attorney to keep your driver’s license.
+At the hearing, you don’t have to produce any evidence or testify – because the DMV has the burden to prove that:

-At the hearing, the evidence is usually presented through a DS-367 DMV form which the citing officer signs under the penalty of perjury.
+At the hearing, the evidence is usually presented through a DS-367 DMV form which the police officer signs under the penalty of perjury.
 You have the right to present evidence – however, unlike all the other alcohol tests, CVC 23136 does not have to comply with Title 17.
 This is so because a level of .01 BAC can be reported as a negative (Title 17 Section 1220.4).
 If the courts will allow Title 17 to be used for CVC 23136 enforcements – .01 BAC results would create a legal impossibility.
-Attorney General in 1989 also explicitly stated that title 17 does not apply to PAS devices (72 Ops.Cal.Atty.Gen.
+Also, California Attorney General in their 1989 opinion stated that title 17 does not apply to PAS devices (72 Ops.Cal.Atty.Gen.
 226, 230).
 Using PAS devices in Minor DUI cases is grounded in zero-tolerance law: that is, presence of alcohol in any amount will result in driver’s license suspension, unlike adult DUI cases, where a specific level is used as evidence at trial.

-In Coniglio, the driver won DMV hearing because the reliability of the PAS test was not established: This was so because:
+In Coniglio, the driver won the DMV hearing because the reliability of the PAS test was not established: This was so because:

-(1) the officer was only trained for 2 hours on the breathalyzer;
+- The officer was only trained for 2 hours on the breathalyzer;

-(2) the officer did not know how the device worked scientifically;
+- The officer did not know how the device worked scientifically;

-(3) there was no testimony on how the PAS device was maintained;
+- There was no testimony on how the PAS device was maintained;

-(4) there was no testimony showing that the PAS test was properly administered.
+- There was no testimony showing that the PAS test was properly administered.

 Refusal of Breath Test

-If the DMV proves that you refuse to take the breath test, in California you can have your license suspended for one year.
-You could face also a two-year license suspension if the DMV proves that you refused the chemical test within 10 years of another refusal, or a reckless-driving or DUI conviction.
-If the DMV proves that you refused a chemical test for the third time within ten years or refused for the first time but have had over one reckless-driving or DUI conviction within a decade, the penalty increases to three-year license revocation.
-The refusal can not be proven unless you were validly informed of the consequences of the refusal.
-As part of the case, the police officer has to testify that he read an admonition, informing you of the consequences of the refusal to submit to a chemical test.
+If the DMV proves that you refuse to take the breath test during Minor DUI investigation , the DMV will have your license suspended for one year.
+You can also face a two-year license suspension if the DMV proves that you refused the chemical test within 10 years of another refusal, or a reckless driving or a DUI conviction.
+If the DMV proves that you refused a chemical test for the third time within ten years or refused the chemical test first time but have had over one reckless driving or DUI conviction within the past ten years, the DMV punishment will increas to three-years license revocation.
+Keep in mind that a refusal to submit to PAS cannot be proven unless you were validly informed of the consequences of the refusal to submit to PAS.
+As a part of the DMV case, the police officer has to certify that he told you about the consequences of the refusal to submit to a chemical test.

-Driving Record, Points and Collateral Consequences
+Driving Record, Points, and Collateral Consequences

-- To and from school or work
+- To and from school or work.

-- For family enterprise and/or business
+- For family enterprises and/or business